p2000t/M2000/README.md

   ```bash
   make -j
   ```
-* The executable is placed in the `build` folder, including its dependencies.
-You can either directly use this executable, or use the `.zip` file found in the same folder and deploy the emulator in another folder.
+* The `M2000.exe` executable is placed in the `build` folder, including its dependencies.

 ## More information on the P2000